 Category: Swami Dayananda Saraswati

 Sri Swami Dayananda Saraswati was a distinguished, traditional teacher of Vedanta.
-His depth of understanding and nuanced appreciation of Western culture made him that rare teacher who communicated the vision of non-duality to modern listeners.
+His in-depth understanding and nuanced appreciation of Western culture made him that rare teacher who communicated the vision of non-duality to modern listeners.
 He was able to make one see, with immediacy, the truth of oneself as the whole.

-Swami Dayananda had taught Vedanta in India for more than four decades, and around the world since 1976.
-In his public talks abroad, Swamiji had spoken at many of the most prestigious American universities, and had addressed international conventions, UNESCO and the United Nations, where he participated in the Millennium Peace Summit.
+Swami Dayananda taught Vedanta in India for more than four decades, and around the world since 1976.
+In his public talks abroad, Swamiji had spoken at many of the most prestigious American universities and had addressed international conventions, UNESCO and the United Nations, where he participated in the Millennium Peace Summit.